-You know your rabbit best.
+You know your rabbits best.
 If they don’t have the symptoms listed above but you are still concerned it’s always best to contact your vet.

-- Using a fly repellent in the warmer months – it’s a good idea to use a fly deterrent during the summer months.
+- Use a fly repellent – it’s a good idea to use a fly deterrent during the summer months.
 Speak to your vet about which product to use, and how regularly to apply it.

 Did you find this page useful?

 Tell us more

 Please note, our vets and nurses are unable to respond to questions via this form.
 If you are concerned about your pet’s health, please contact your vet directly.